Vanderbilt University Scholarships (2025–2026)

 Also consider:

-- National Merit: Vanderbilt guarantees up to $6,000/year in total National Merit scholarship dollars for Finalists who designate Vanderbilt as first choice (Vanderbilt supplements smaller corporate/NMSC awards).
+- National Merit: Vanderbilt guarantees up to $6,000/year in total National Merit scholarship dollars for Finalists who designate Vanderbilt as first choice.
+Vanderbilt supplements corporate/NMSC awards if necessary.

 - QuestBridge National College Match: Vanderbilt is a College Partner; Finalists may be considered for a full four-year scholarship through the Match process.